acikgozb/dotfiles/README.md

 - Cloud provider: [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
 - Infrastructure as Code: [AWS CDK](https://aws.amazon.com/cdk/), [Terraform](https://www.terraform.io/)

 There are also tools which are used solely during development.
 These tools are installed with `Neovim`.
-The detailed explanation for Neovim configuration will be added later on with all it's details.

 ## <a id="installation"></a> Installation